Servebolt/php-sdk/README.md

 $client->environment->purgeCache($environmentId, $files, $prefixes);
 ```

-You can also call the method without the `$environmentId`-argument.
-The system will then use the environment ID specified in the `.env`-file instead.
+You can also specify the environment ID in the chained method calls.

 ```php
 $files = [